 Punishment was daily and the POWs were frequently beaten for minor violations.
 The camp interpreter hit the POWs in the face with wooden shoes.
 He also made the POWs salute trees or stand at attention for long periods of time.
 While doing this, the POWs often had to hold their arms out to their sides while holding buckets of water.
 On another occasion, while at work, Claude was punished because he violated another rule.
 “I was punished because I fell out of rank to pick up the orange some Japanese had thrown away.
 They put me in the box; that was the worst of all, I think.
 I couldn’t stand or lie down or anything.
 You had to mess in your pants…..I can’t think of anything worse.”
 During his time in the box, he was not given adequate food or water.
 To keep himself from going crazy, he would pull buttons off his shirt and drop them on the floor behind his back.
 “It was like hiding them from myself, but it gave my arms some movement.”
 During his time in the box, Claude came down with pneumonia which caused him to lose consciousness.
 “I kinda went into a coma with pneumonia, and a British officer kept after them to let me out.
 He told them I was dead and they thought I was.
 That’s why they opened the door.”

 The camp closed on April 15, 1945, after a firebombing by American planes, so the POWs were sent to Omori Headquarters Camp on May 13, 1945.
 In the camp, the POWs worked as stevedores at the Yokohama Ship Yard.
 While in the camp, some POWs made propaganda broadcasts for the Japanese.

 In violation of the Geneva Convention, the camp was located near military installations and plants and factories that manufactured materials for the Japanese war effort.
-The POWs worked jobs directly linked to the war effort which exposed that to bombings from American planes, and the Japanese did not provide adequate air-raid shelters for the POWs.
+The POWs worked jobs directly linked to the war effort which exposed them to bombings from American planes, and the Japanese did not provide adequate air-raid shelters for the POWs.